 Why Inflation and High Prices Will Likely Stick Around a While

-However, economists and financial experts do agree on one thing: Higher prices will likely last well into next year, if not longer.
+Economists and financial experts agree on one thing: Higher prices will likely last well into next year, if not longer.
 And that means Americans will continue to feel the pain of higher prices for the foreseeable future.

 “It still may take a couple of years, but as we see supply chains finish adapting to these new realities and better balance supply with demand, I expect prices will likewise come down,” Stein says.
 The reasons we’ve seen such high inflation this past year, he adds, is because of clogged-up supply chains from the COVID-19 lockdowns and the invasion of Ukraine.

-Like Stein, Robert Triest, department chair and professor of economics at Northeastern University, expects inflation to decrease over the next two years if the COVID-19 pandemic continues to slow down and the Russian war in Ukraine ends.
-Action taken by the Federal Reserve, which is targeting a 2% inflation rate by raising interest rates, also makes Triest more optimistic that inflation will come down in the next couple of years.
+Like Stein, Robert Triest, department chair and professor of economics at Northeastern University, expects inflation to decrease over the next two years if the COVID-19 pandemic slows and the Russian war in Ukraine ends.
+Action taken by the Federal Reserve, which targets a 2% inflation rate by raising interest rates, also makes Triest more optimistic that inflation will come down in the next couple of years.

 Preston Caldwell, head of U.S. economics at Morningstar, has a more granular view.
 He expects prices will stay high for the rest of 2022 but will fall dramatically in the next two to three years.

 “While consensus has largely given up on the idea that inflation will be transitory, we still think most of the sources of today’s high inflation will abate (and even unwind in impact) over the next few years,” Caldwell says.
 “Combining these factors with tightening monetary policy, we expect inflation to undershoot 2% in 2023 and 2024.”

 Runaway inflation took a breather in October, but we’re far from declaring that the inflation crisis is over.
 Inflation has affected everyone in recent months, but you don’t have to sit idly by as your expenses keep growing.